KevinChris/ContentProviderSample/README.md

 ContentProvideSample is a first application with uses the SQLite Database to store data and expose that data to other application using ContentProvider.

-To access the full application kindly look my another repository ContentResolverSample - (https://github.com/KevinChris/ContentResolverSample) The exposed data of this application are accessed using ContentResolver in another separate application.
+To access the full application kindly look my another repository [ContentResolverSample] (https://github.com/KevinChris/ContentResolverSample).
+The exposed data of this application are accessed using ContentResolver in another separate application.

 Components covered in this project,